 You can use press releases independently to earn media coverage and boost the publicity of your brand.
 You can also use it in a media kit to give reporters more details about your brand.
 To boost your credibility when mailing the release to reporters or other recipients, use a branded template to present it.
 Beyond that, make sure you incorporate your brand logo and contact details on the letterhead.

 You can also insert your contact details at the end of the press release instead.
 In fact, many communication managers at fashion brands choose to share their contact details at the end of the document.
-Pertinent contact information includes telephone number, email, and contact person.
+Pertinent contact information includes telephone number, email, and contact name.
 Don’t forget to include the mailing address and the full name of the first person they should reach out to for more information.

 It’s also important to stick to standard formatting when writing the press release.
 Doing this will notify your target readers instantly that you’re sharing a corporate message that needs their attention.
 For example, you can use 1 inch or 1.5 inches for all your margins.